silksil/personalLearnings/productivity.md

 ### Tools
 The main tools that use to support my work:
 ##### Planning
-- **Google sheets: yearly & monthly** To define yearly and monthly goals.
+- **Google sheets(yearly & monthly):** To define yearly and monthly goals.
-- **Asana: weekly & daily** To create projects in relation to the monthly goals and define the tasks.
+- **Task manager/Asana(weekly & daily):** To create projects in relation to the monthly goals and define the tasks.
 Additionaly, I use it to define the tasks I want to complete weekly and daily.
-- **Calendar: weekly, daily and hourly** Is used to include appointments.
+- **Calendar(weekly, daily and hourly):** Is used to include appointments.
 In some cases it also used to define during what time periods I am working on what tasks.
-- **Notebook: daily**: To have an overview of the tasks that I have assigned to myself in Asana.
+- **Notebook(daily)**: I write also write down the tasks that I assigned to myself in Asana for that day.
+I prefer having a physical checklist in sight, instead of shifting to Asana everytime I finish a task.

 ##### Other
 - **Notebook*: make notes, doodle and visualize.